 The concept of fuel poverty first appeared in the UK in Boardman's (1991) ground-breaking study.
 Defined in broad terms in the early 80s (Moore, 2012).
 Accordingly, a household is considered as fuel poor, if it is unable to afford adequate warmth due to the poor energy performance of the house (Boardman, 1991).
 This notion updated recently in the light of the nascent body of knowledge and research agenda (Hills, 2012; Moor 2012).
-Main themes in this body of knowledge include definitions of fuel poverty situation (Moor, 2012); household energy demand (Bélaïd, 2016, 2017; Bélaïd and Garcia, 2016; Lévy and Bélaïd, 2017); energy justice (Galvina and Sunikka-Blankb, 2018); assessment of fuel poverty extent and its relation to energy poverty (Hills, 2012); technical measures and policy schemes to reduce fuel poverty (Ambrosio et al., 2015); energy efficiency as policy instrument to alleviate fuel poverty exposure (Bakaloglou and Bélaïd, 2018); and the interaction between the key component of fuel poverty situation (income poverty, energy price, and housing energy performance (Galvina and Sunikka-Blankb, 2018).
+Main themes in this body of knowledge include definitions of fuel poverty situation (Moor, 2012); household energy demand (Bélaïd, 2016, 2017; Bélaïd and Garcia, 2016; Lévy et al., 2014; Lévy and Bélaïd, 2017, Belaïd and Joumni, 2020); energy justice (Galvina and Sunikka-Blankb, 2018); assessment of fuel poverty extent and its relation to energy poverty (Hills, 2012); technical measures and policy schemes to reduce fuel poverty (Ambrosio et al., 2015); energy efficiency as a policy instrument to alleviate fuel poverty exposure (Bakaloglou and Bélaïd, 2018); and the interaction between the key component of fuel poverty situation, income poverty, energy price, and housing energy performance (Galvina and Sunikka-Blankb, 2018; Belaid et al., 2018, 2019).